Loading Events

 NUPAS

-"NUPAS (National Unplanned Pregnancy Advisory Service) provides high quality, safe, effective termination of pregnancy, contraception and STI services.
+NUPAS (National Unplanned Pregnancy Advisory Service) has been established for over 50 years, providing high quality, safe, effective termination of pregnancy, contraception and STI services.
 By providing clear, accessible and up to date information about services clients are able to make informed choices about their care.
 Over 97% of our services are funded through NHS contracts.

 Services include: